11, July 2017

 A plethora of tools and channels have been extensively used to understand customers and their needs.
 It was forecasted that analytics will bring out the revolution in the way organizations approach their customers.
 However, with social media becoming a part of the daily routines of customers, real-time predictive customer experience analytics is emerging as the differentiator in the success of a brand.

 Predictive analytics have been put to extensive use to find out what customers like and what they don’t.
 Armed with this knowledge, organizations have aligned their campaigns to promote the curate products and solutions based on the insights.

-Marketers may have a preconceived notion of the customer demographic is for their products or solutions.
+Marketers may have a preconceived notion of the customer demographic for their products or solutions.
 It is a combined result of individual assumption and a half-hearted market research.
-But with predictive analytics, their marketing efforts can be streamlined to meet future demands of a focused audience.
+But with predictive analytics and proactive customer service, their marketing efforts can be streamlined to meet future demands of a focused audience.